 Alphabetical Scale, A(best) – F (fail)

 Internal with periodic external examiner.
-First time with external examinaner is autumn 2010.
+Next time with external examiner is autumn 2015.

 There is no re-sit examination for projects.

 Publications will be available through the Fronter page for the course.
 New technologies will be available in laboratories, but students are expected to have their own web camera.